Hertfordshire Foraging Course

 On this walk, you will discover how to identify some commonly growing foods to forage for, how to avoid poisonous lookalikes, and hints on where to look.

-When we meet up, we will go through the basics of foraging before heading out to discover the edibles in the area.
+When we meet up, we will go through laws and safety points of foraging before heading out to discover the wild food in the area.

 The course includes: